July 28–December 23, 2018

 “In the past, the urban elite in East Asia created an idealized, domesticated kind of nature in landscape painting and private gardens, using these mediums as a form of escape from their daily anxieties,” said Kevin R. E. Greenwood, the museum’s Joan L. Danforth Curator of Asian Art.
 “By adapting and updating these earlier traditions,” he asks, “do the works in this exhibition suggest that, in the face of accelerating development, such escape may no longer be possible?”

-Worlds Apart was organized by Greenwood with Elka Lee-Shapiro (OC ’18), curatorial assistant in Asian art.
+Worlds Apart was organized by Greenwood with Elka Lee-Shapiro (OC ’18) and Ramzy Lakos (OC '18), curatorial assistants in Asian art.
 The exhibition is supported, in part, by a Luce Initiative on Asian Studies and the Environment (LIASE) grant to Oberlin College from the Henry Luce Foundation.

 Yang Yongliang (Chinese, b.
 1980)